mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 Also, LONG_POLLING is typically much better supported by proxies/load balancers since it's just a regular HTTP request, as opposed to a websocket pipe (which is a special HTTP protocol upgrade).

-### UIDL

-Vaadin's synchronization protocol is based on UIDL (UI Diffing Language?).
-Basically it's a JSON file, listing what have been changed since the last UIDL update.
-For example, if you set a new caption to a TextField with connector ID 42, you will be able to observe this information in the UIDL sent from the server to the client.

-Essentially, Vaadin sends diffs (called UIDLs) of what has been changed from the server-side.

-### Message Ordering

-Since missing out just one of those diffs could lead to undefined client-side state, Vaadin keeps strict track of which UIDLs has been received from the server by the client-side Vaadin code.
-Essentially, the UIDL numbering scheme starts from 0 and continues in a strictly increasing order.

-However, certain condition may lead to UIDL messages dropped or reordered:

-* Broken TCP/IP pipe (most common cause);
-* A bug in Vaadin, handling possible race conditions incorrectly
-* Other - these kind of bugs are hard to reproduce.

 ### Out-of-order UIDL Messages